sjtuyinjie/awesome-LiDAR-Visual-SLAM/README.md

 # awesome-LiDAR-Visual-SLAM
 This is a curated list of resources relevant to LiDA-Visual-Fusion-SLAM.
 I will keep updating this website from time to time.
+If your work is about LiDAR-Visual-SLAM, welcome to propose a issue and remind me of updating!

 ## Papers